grapestone5321/robond-deep_learning/writeup.md

 ![deep_learning|FCN](https://cldup.com/yJucQW56cm.png)

-I used three layers for encoder and decoder.
-Three layers seem to be sufficient to obtain the target score.
+I apply three layers for encoder/decoder model with  32->64->128 filters for encoder, and 128->64->32 filters for the decoder.
+This model is found to be optimal to obtain the target score.

 ```
 def fcn_model(inputs, num_classes):